The Thanksgiving holiday is very-dangerous

 Impossible to have an agenda unless I’m confident-I-know-what’s-best.
 Pride, not humility.
 The unhappiest Christians are confident-they-know-what’s-thankable-and-what’s-not, and they ONLY thank Him for the easily-thankable — things going their way.
 It’s sooo tempting to thank Jesus when things go your way.
 Beware.
 It’s a subtle trap.
 Instead, in all circumstances, it helps me to thank Him for His genius plan.

-I’m not at-all opposed to the Thanksgiving holiday, just pointing out what sees to me its danger.
+I’m not at-all opposed to the Thanksgiving holiday, just pointing out what seems to me its danger.

 To receive my Tuesday posts, email me, or subscribe to my blog: dumbsheepdave.com